 Most salarian soldiers do this.
 Salarian are not a strong race, so they use their heads to fight.

-Shepard in the original Mass Effect was a regular, ordinary human, who still managed to take down Krogan, Thresher Maws and even Reapers.
+Shepard in Mass Effect 1 was a regular, ordinary human, who still managed to take down Krogan, Thresher Maws and Reapers.
 Technically this makes them more badass than they are in the sequels, as the Lazarus Project meant they were now Made of Iron.